LarryHsiao/Blog/content/metis/metis.en.md

 Main Features:

 - Cloud Storage: All data in Metis is stored in the cloud, ensuring your records are safe and easily accessible.
-This feature allows seamless access to your records on any device, be it a smartphone, tablet, or computer.
+This feature allows you to keep your diary cross phone.

 - Cross-Platform Compatibility: Metis supports multi-platform use, perfectly fitting any operating system you use.
 This means you can use Metis anytime, anywhere, enjoying ultimate convenience.